neurodatascience/neurodatascience.github.io-1/_pages/home.md

 ---
-title: "NetNeuroLab - Home"
+title: "NeuroDataScience Lab - Home"
 layout: homelay
-excerpt: "NetNeuroLab at MNI."
+excerpt: "NeuroDataScience at MNI."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Montreal Neurological Institute](https://www.mcgill.ca/neuro).
-We investigate how the links and interactions among brain areas support cognitive operations, complex behavior and global dynamics.
+We are a research group at the [Montreal Neurological Institute](https://www.mcgill.ca/neuro).
+Our aim is to produce and promote open and reproducible neuroimaging research, with a focus on neuroimaging data science and neuroinformatics.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >